HUDSON COUNTRY MONTESSORI SUMMER DAY CAMP – Danbury CT

 AVAILABLE FIVE (5) FULL DAYS

-Our junior campers enjoy swim instruction, sports, technology, science, cooking and performing arts weekly.
+Our junior campers enjoy sports, technology, science, cooking and performing arts weekly.
 They work with experienced staff on innovative projects, hands-on experiments and guided discovery of the natural and technological world.
 They participate in fun, educational and recreational off-site field trips planned throughout the summer.

 SENIOR CAMPERS (AGES 9-12)